sosise/sosise-docs/documentation/artisan.md

     /**
      * Command description
      */
-    protected description: string = 'This is a example command';
+    protected description: string = 'This is an example command';

     /**
      * When command is executed prevent from double execution